-Company as its exploration and evaluation property interests and resulting future commitments are in Ireland.
+The Company's functional currency is the Canadian dollar.
+There is a foreign exchange risk to the Company as its exploration and evaluation property interests and resulting future commitments are in Ireland.
 The Euro translation rate has experienced volatility over the last several years as a result of monetary policies adopted by the European Central Bank.
 Management monitors its foreign currency balances and adjusts based on anticipated need for currencies.
 The Company has a policy of not engaging in hedging activities to address this foreign currency risk.
-At December 31, 2023, the Company had Euro denominated current assets of €236,574 and Euro denominated current liabilities of €509,990.
-Accordingly, a 10% change in the foreign exchange rate would result in a \$39,990 credit or charge to operations.
+At December 31, 2024, the Company had Euro denominated current assets of €294,327 and Euro denominated current liabilities of €427,759.
+Accordingly, a 10% change in the foreign exchange rate would result in a \$19,917 credit or charge to operations.